SovnSkyrim/AmongSovngardesStars/README.md

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

+## How do I use High Poly Head????
+Under face part in Racemenu.

 ## My character is blocked in the air when trying to dodge!

 Simply press G (or your swap dodge key) two times to reset it.